Animal Noise Frequently Asked Questions

 Why do dogs bark so much?

-Dogs bark excessively for numerous reasons such as loneliness, frustration, frequent neighborhood activity, hyperactivity, etc. The following suggestions may be helpful in controlling excessive barking:
+Dogs bark excessively for numerous reasons such as loneliness, frustration, frequent neighborhood activity, hyperactivity and more.
+The following suggestions may be helpful in controlling excessive barking.

 - Give the dog attention and exercise daily.

-- If the dog barks because of frequent neighborhood activity, try to remove the dog from the activity.
-Consider keeping the dog in the house or garage whenever possible or keeping a dog in a location isolated from the source of disturbances.
+- " If the dog barks because of frequent neighborhood activity, try to remove the dog from the activity.
+Consider keeping the dog in the house or garage whenever possible or keep a dog in a location isolated from the source of disturbances.

 - Dogs frequently bark while left outside alone on the property.
-If you must leave the dog unattended, keep the dog inside the garage or house whenever possible.
+If you must leave the dog unattended, keep the dog in the garage or house whenever possible.

 - Consult your veterinarian on the possible causes for the barking.